Making an Origami Kusudama Flower

-The kusudama flower is made with six separate sheets of square paper.
-You can use origami paper, scrapbook paper, or calendar papers cut to the size you wish.
+To make the kusudama flower, you can use origami paper, scrapbook paper, or calendar papers cut to the size you wish.
 Bigger paper results in bigger petals, which gives you a more dramatic looking flower.
 Mix and match patterns for an artistic effect or make all of the petals the same solid color if you want your flower to look as realistic as possible.

 Place the paper in front of you with the back side facing up.
 Fold it diagonally to make a triangle.
 In origami, this is sometimes called a shawl fold, diaper fold, or triangle fold.
 It is a simple base that is used to develop many different types of projects.